gwblok/garytown/TaskSequenceSteps2Excel/readme.md

 # Task Sequence Steps to Excel

-This is basically just like it sounds, you run the script, provide a Task Sequnece Name and it builds and Excel document.
+This is basically just like it sounds, you run the script, provide a Task Sequence Name and it builds and Excel document.

 Requires the CM Console & Excel on the machine you're running the script.